 Natural health/preventative: run a hair tissue mineral analysis to assess the thyroid ratio (calcium to potassium levels) along with a nutrient dense diet and targeted nutrition to address the liver, energy needs, and digestion.
 Use thyroid supplementation only if needed, and only after energy production is supported by through dietary means.

-Western medicine: take a thyroid supplement, and adjust the dose as needed while digging your body into a deeply depleted state while not addressing diet and lifestyle.
+Western medicine: take a thyroid supplement, and adjust the dose as needed while digging your body into a deeply depleted state if not also addressing diet and lifestyle (the reason the hypothyroidism came to be in the first place).

 5) Example: Teen with ulcerative colitis